 Adopting the radial gauge, the gauge connections in an asymptotically $\mathrm{AdS}_2$ spacetime can be expressed in the following factorized form:

 Here, the group element $b(\rho)$, which is state--independent and depends only on the radial coordinate, is chosen to take the form:

-This representation allows for a more general class of metrics that incorporate all $sl(2,\mathbb{R})$ charges.
+This representation allows for a more general class of metrics that incorporate all $\mathfrak{sl}(2,\mathbb{R})$ charges.
 Importantly, as long as $\delta b = 0$, the specific choice of $b$ does not affect the structure of the asymptotic symmetries.
 This freedom enables a more versatile formulation of the metric and requires boundary conditions that preserve such generality in the gravitational context.
-Additionally, within the radial gauge, the reduced connection $a(t)$ is a one-form valued in the $sl(2,\mathbb{R})$ Lie algebra and is independent of the radial coordinate, i.e., $a(t) = a_t(t)\, \mathrm{d}t$.
+Additionally, within the radial gauge, the reduced connection $a(t)$ is a one-form valued in the $\mathfrak{sl}(2,\mathbb{R})$ Lie algebra and is independent of the radial coordinate, i.e., $a(t) = a_t(t)\, \mathrm{d}t$.

-Our analysis focuses on the affine boundary conditions relevant to $sl(2,\mathbb{R})$ dilaton gravity.
-In doing so, we make use of the methodology developed in~\cite{Grumiller:2016pqb,Ozer:2017dwk,Ozer:2019nkv,Ozer:2021wtx,Ozer:2024ovo} to systematically derive the associated asymptotic symmetry algebra.
+Our analysis focuses on the affine boundary conditions relevant to $\mathfrak{sl}(2,\mathbb{R})$ dilaton gravity.
+In doing so, we make use of the methodology developed in~\cite{Grumiller:2016pqb,Ozer:2017dwk,Ozer:2019nkv,Ozer:2021wtx,Ozer:2024ovo} to systematically derive the associated ASA.
 Based on these techniques, the most general solution consistent with asymptotically $AdS_2$ geometries can be expressed in the following general metric form:

 which bears resemblance to its well--known $AdS_3$ counterpart~\cite{Grumiller:2016pqb,Ozer:2017dwk,Ozer:2019nkv,Ozer:2021wtx,Ozer:2024ovo,Sammani:2025wtx}.
 The dilaton field in this setting takes the general form: